 Micro, small, and medium enterprises (MSMEs) are the heartbeat of most African nations — the principal economic force behind growth and employment.
-However, these businesses face tremendous challenges keeping inventory stocked, managing logistics, and securing funding to grow.
+However, these businesses face tremendous challenges in keeping inventory stocked, managing logistics, and securing funding to grow.
 These challenges don’t just affect the business owners — they also impact the communities that rely on local shops and clinics for the goods and services that they need to live healthy and productive lives.
 This is where Field Intelligence comes in.

 Field Intelligence, which operates in both Nigeria and Kenya, is focused on strengthening health systems in emerging markets.
 The startup uses data-driven supply chain management software and a highly efficient distribution service to help pharmacies operate more efficiently.
-In addition to distributing the products pharmacies need, Field Intelligence’s new product, Shelf Life, also gives clients inventory management, delivery, and financing services for an affordable, weekly subscription fee.
+In addition to distributing the products pharmacies need, Field Intelligence’s new product, Shelf Life, also gives clients inventory management, delivery, and financing services for an affordable weekly subscription fee.
 This model replaces conventional financing options, which don’t match the cash flows and inventory management cycles of pharmacies.
 Field Intelligence is our first platform fintech (PlatFin) investment.
 It leverages proprietary Field Supply technology as the base to successfully launch Shelf Life.
 At its core, Shelf Life is a subscription service that fuses financing, digital supply chain management, and advanced analytics to allow retailers to offload their inventory planning, management, and ordering.
 It also lets users access preferred prices and pay for their inventory as they sell it.
 With this process, pharmacies have fewer missed sales, more cash on hand, lower operating costs, access to more stable pricing, less waste, and effective quality assurance.
 Shelf Life is currently available in four major cities, including Lagos, Abuja, Nairobi, and Mombasa, and the company is now looking to scale Shelf Life across Africa’s pharmaceutical market.

-Field Intelligence is one of the most robust businesses that we have seen in market, with deep understanding and experience in the health space.
+Field Intelligence is one of the most robust businesses that we have seen in the market, with deep understanding and experience in the health space.
 We’re excited to invest in the company because they are:

 Providing alternative and affordable financing options for MSME pharmacies: By operating in both Nigeria and Kenya, Field Intelligence is tapping into two of the most vibrant economies in Africa.
 Combined, these two countries are home to around 240 million people.
 Pharmacies in these markets have traditionally relied on supplier-based financing to help fund their inventory needs.
 Many times, this financing is inflexible, unreliable, and requires pharmacies to purchase more inventory than needed, resulting in expired stock.
 Shelf Life turns a very expensive and complicated process into a manageable subscription service that pharmacies can use to decrease the cost of financing while reaping the benefits of not having to pay for inventory upfront.
 This helps to free up cash for pharmacies while simultaneously bringing the financing cost down.
 As a result, pharmacies can ensure that they have the necessary supply to meet customer demand, reinvest in their businesses, and expand their operations.